 Due to high volume of applications received, ONLY successful candidates will be contacted.

 Number of Awards: Not specified

 Value of Award: The Internship Programme is unpaid and full-time, i.e. an intern is expected to work five days per week (8:30 am to 5:30 pm).

-Duration of Award: The internship will start on 30 September 2019 for a period of 3 months.
+Duration of Award: The internship will start on 18 July 2022 for an initial duration of two months.